Jaunpur City railway station

-Jaunpur City railway station (station code JOP) is is located in Jaunpur, Uttar Pradesh, India.
+Jaunpur City railway station (station code JOP) is located in Jaunpur, Uttar Pradesh, India.

-This Station is part of Northern Railway Zone's Lucknow NR Divison and the Varanasi-Lucknow line via Jaunpur City-Sultanpur.
+This station is part of Northern Railway Zone's Lucknow NR Division and the Varanasi-Lucknow line via Jaunpur City-Sultanpur.

 This station is a category (NSG 4) in Northern Railway.

 Overview

 Jaunpur City Railway station is a medium-revenue station, serving over 10,000 passengers and over 30 Mail/ Express and almost 8 Passenger train on daily basis.
 It is under the administrative control of the Northern Railway zone's Lucknow NR railway division.

 Jaunpur City Railway station is well connected with many important cultural cites such as Delhi, Mumbai, Kolkata, Indore, Lucknow, Varanasi, Patna, Jaipur, Ahmedabad, Jaunpur, Chandigarh, Guwahati, Jammu, Bhopal etc.

 It is one of the railway stations in Jaunpur district, Uttar Pradesh, India.
 It is situated on the southwest side of the city about 5 km from Jaunpur Junction Railway Station.
 This station is under the Varanasi–Sultanpur–Lucknow line.
 It is the cleanest railway station in whole city compared to Jaunpur Junction, Zafarabad Junction, Shahganj Junction and Janghai Junction.